Step 2. Application Gateway - Part 2 - Physical Aptitude Test (PAT)

 Should you complete this part before the 15 minutes is up, you may use this time for recovery before Part 3.

 - stair climb with single-sided jerry can carry

 - rescue tool static holds

 - repeated hose drag.

-Stage 3 is made up of 2 tasks.
-Firefighters generally completed this stage in under 2 minutes.
+Part 3 is made up of two tasks.
+Firefighters generally complete this stage in under two minutes.